Minecraft Movie fans ‘robbed’ after learning who originally played Jack Black’s role

-Minecraft Movie viewers ‘robbed’ after learning who originally starred before Jack Black
+Minecraft Movie fans ‘robbed’ after learning who originally played Jack Black role

 The 'chicken jockey' scene could have been even better